Las Vegas Deals

 Location – inside the Cosmopolitan Hotel, 3708 Las Vegas Blvd.
 South

 Eggslut is a chef driven, gourmet food concept founded in 2011.
 It’s inspired by a true love for eggs.
-The menu is a balance of comfort and innovation, celebrating food that appeals to both novice and extreme foodie through classic comfort fare with a twist, all encompassing the key ingredient, eggs.
+The menu is a balance of comfort and innovation, celebrating food that appeals to both novice and extreme foodies through classic comfort fare with a twist, all encompassing the key ingredient, eggs.

 With an average cost between $7 – $10 Eggslut may not fall perfectly into the cheap eats category.
 The prices are reasonable, and the sandwiches excellent.
 The Bacon, Egg & Cheese sandwich is our favorite.
 Hardwood smoked bacon, cage-free over medium egg, cheddar cheese and chipotle ketchup in a warm brioche bun.